Start saving money with solar panels!

 In the 1990s in California, a resourceful young man named Steven Robert Comisar began putting ads in national magazines selling a “solar-powered clothes dryer” for $49.95.
 But instead of solar equipment, customers received just an ordinary clothesline in the mail.

 When you create an energy efficient home, every little detail contributes to lowering your electric bill.
-Here are five tips for saving on drying.
+Here are several tips for saving on drying.

 For a more sustainable approach, consider harnessing solar power to run your clothes dryer.
 Solar panels not only reduce your dependence on the grid but also contribute to a more environmentally friendly lifestyle.
 Let’s calculate how many panels you need to run a dryer.